TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-30-hidden-gems-of-php-packages-nette-utils.md

 }
 ```

-...run into condition, even though you don't want to.

 3. Do you prefer exceptions over `false`?
 Do you prefer exceptions over learning various errors codes in PHP native functions like `file_get_contents()` or `preg_replace`?

 <img src="/assets/images/posts/2018/nette-utils/preg_replace.png" class="img-thumbnail">

-4. Do you prefer thinking less about PHP language details and prefer doing more effective work while being safe?
+4. Do you prefer thinking less about PHP language details and doing more effective work while being safe?

 5. Do you prefer PHPStan not reporting forgotten validation of `bool|string` return type?